Haris16-code/BJH-OS/README.md

 ## 🚀 Key Features

 - 🖼️ **Custom Desktop Environment**
   Draggable, resizable windows with a familiar desktop layout.
+Apps now open inside movable, desktop-style windows with titlebars and close buttons.
+Windows can be maximized or restored by double-clicking the titlebar.
+- 🖱️ **Smoother UI & Window Management**
+  Enhanced shadows, borders, and polished drag interactions give a modern desktop feel.
+Double-click the titlebar to maximize/restore windows, and enjoy smoother dragging and window interactions.

 - 📦 **Built-in Apps**
   Includes File Manager, Notes, Chat App (*ChatLink*), Settings, and more.
+Start menu & toolbar apps now open inside windows instead of new tabs, providing a seamless desktop experience.

 - 🧩 **Modular Architecture**
   Easily add new themes, wallpapers, and apps.